labzero/guides/process/how_we_write_user_stories.md

 An effective user story stands on its own but is strengthened by the context you already know about the project.
 Whether you’re a designer working on an epic, or a developer working on an interaction story, do not work on a story that is unclear.
 Find time to clarify the task with the right person before moving forward.

-Delivering: a story should be marked as delivered after it’s been merged to the proper environment and the test suite has completed.
+Delivering: a story should be marked as delivered after it’s been merged to the proper environment and the test suite passes.

 ## Accepting user stories